 Students are required to make journeys of up to 90 minutes duration to reach a placement.
 This time limit is based on a one way journey from the campus where a student is based, or their home address whichever is nearest to the placement.
 The travelling time will be determined by the use of an appropriate internet route planner as specified by the University:

 Students cannot be placed in schools where family members are either employed or are pupils or where the student has a close relationship with a member of the school staff.
-Students cannot be placed in a school where they have been a governor, worked as a teaching assistant or undertaken paid or voluntary work.
+Students cannot be placed in a school where they have an existing professional relationship e.g. (but not exclusively) governor, teaching assistant, sports coach.

 Students should arrive at least 30 minutes prior to the start of the school/setting day, and should not leave before 4:30pm without prior agreement with their placement setting.
 Students attending placement in London are required to be at school 60 minutes prior to the start of the school day.